Sanidhya30/Jellyfin-Newsletter/README.md

 ### Room ID

 - The Room ID where newsletters will be sent (e.g., `!roomid:matrix.org`).
-You can find this in your Matrix client's room settings.
+You can find this in your Matrix client's room settings. **Supports multiple Room IDs**: You can enter multiple Room IDs separated by commas `,`.

 ### Test Message